Introduction to Data Management Practices

 - Have an understanding of the benefits of data management plans (DMPs), and what a DMP should contain

 National course open for PhD students, postdocs, researchers and other employees within all Swedish universities.
 The course is geared towards life scientists wanting to take the first steps towards a more systematic and reproducible approach to analysing and managing research data.
-Due to limited space the course can accommodate a maximum of 25 participants per site (Uppsala and Göteborg).
+Due to limited space the course can accommodate a maximum of 25 participants.
 If we receive more applications, participants will be selected based on several criteria.
 Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.

 No previous programming experience is required but you are required to bring your own laptop with the required software pre-installed.
 Installation instructions will be provided before the course starts.